davidm3591/et_debug/debug_cklist_10042019.md

 |                   | Yes                             | Yes                   |
 |8525-04-06.pptx    | Yes                             | Yes                   |

 * [X] 2.
-Try moving the graphic and other files at the end of the ppt to the front of the ppt
+Try moving the graphic and other info slides at the end of the ppt to the front of the ppt with the rest of the info slides
 * [X] 3.
-Retag no audio task slides
+Retag no audio task slides with No Audio: NA

 |File               | Fix Anything?
 (Yes/No) | Fixed What?  |
 |-------------------|------------------------|--------------|